Last Updated on December 12, 2022 by Jim Ferri

 The first museum in North America to introduce interactive exhibits, it’s a fascinating place that can easily take up most of the day, if not all of it.
 Learn about genetics and farms, trains and coal mines, and take a walk through a heart.

-Watch a 40’ (12 m) tornado form inside a two-floor exhibit and see the Apollo 8 Command Module.
+Amazingly, you can also watch a 40’ (12 m) tornado form inside a two-floor exhibit and see the Apollo 8 Command Module.
 And don’t miss a tour through the U-505, the only German U-boat captured intact during World War II.

 If You Go: